MMirelli/pulsar-flake-troubleshooter/fix-21556/README.md

 4. The differences are stored in `pulsar-flake-utils/fix-21556/data/testout-diff.txt`

-> Examples of runs I have done are also in `pulsar-flake-utils/fix-21556/data`
+> Examples of runs I have done are also in `pulsar-flake-utils/fix-21556/data`, I computed those on "Release 3.0.2" - `12c92fed78`.